python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/docker.md

 ### Drive has not been shared (Windows users)

-When attempting to run the `docker-compose up` command on a Windows machine, you receive the following or similar error message:
+When attempting to run the `docker compose up` command on a Windows machine, you receive the following or similar error message:
 ```text
 ERROR: for bot_bot_1 Cannot create container for service bot: b'Drive has not been shared'
 ```